Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

 It also encourages people to develop their knowledge about the field at their own pace, over time.

 ## UX
-The user experience for the website is aimed at collating prevetted recommendations for kindle books and for podcasts, with the extra addition of 'trade ideas' blog which encourages users to come back to the website for the newest entries on the blog.
+The user experience for the website is aimed at collating pre-vetted recommendations for kindle books and for podcasts, with the extra addition of the 'trade ideas' blog which encourages users to come back to the website for the newest entries on the blog.

 <b>User Story 1: Be Inspired</b><br>
-- As a new user that has stumbled accross this website, I agree with the 'call to action' on the index.html page which tells the user to
+- As a new user that has stumbled accross this website, they agree with the 'call to action' on the index.html page which tells the user to
 'Learn - How to grow your own money safely' and the user identifies with the second statement, that they will never increase their wealth significantly by just working a normal job.
 They are inspired to look for more information on the website.<br><br>